 It is a gorgeous park in spring when the cherry blossoms bloom from late April to early May.

 Except for winter, it is also a free campsite that anyone can use.
-But please note no tents are available for rent, so it is probably not a campsite for tourists.
+But no tents are available for rent.

 Oyama Sankei (お山参詣) is a 3-day pilgrimage event at Iwakiyama Shrine.
-If you are interested in joining the entire event, make sure you are at the Shrine 2 days before the 1st of August on the LUNAR calendar (meaning sometime in September each year).
+If you are interested in joining the entire event, make sure you are at the shrine 2 days before August 1 on the LUNAR calendar (meaning sometime in September each year).
+Refer to the Iwakisan Tourist Association’s Website for the exact dates of the pilgrimage.

 It is an event for the participants to pray for family safety and agricultural prosperity.
 The first two days of the pilgrimage take place at the Iwakiyama Main Shrine.

-On the 1st of August, worshipers get up at 2:30 in the morning and head for the inner shrine of Iwakiyama Shrine (岩木山神社の奥宮) at the summit of Mt.
+On August 1, worshipers get up at 2:30 in the morning and head for the inner shrine of Iwakiyama Shrine (岩木山神社の奥宮) at the summit of Mt.
 Iwaki.

-As the sun begins to break through the horizon, the worshippers join their hands towards it and make their prayers.
+As the sun begins to break over the horizon, the worshippers join their hands to it and offer their prayers.

-On the 1st of January, there is another pilgrimage event at Iwakiyama Shrine.
+On January 1, another pilgrimage event is held at Iwakiyama Shrine.
 Winter’s Oyama Sankei (冬のお山参詣) is the same ritual that is performed on the 1st day of the Oyama Sankei in August in the lunar calendar.

-Proceeding Further to the Summit of Mt.
-Iwaki for a Spetectular View
+Hiking to the Summit of Mt.
+Iwaki for a Spectacular View

 Discover the Hirosaki’s City Center